Braniff International Airways: "Terminal of the Future" and JetRail

+Braniff International Hotels

+Braniff International Hotels operates/licenses/owns 19 hotels and restaurants throughout the United States, Central and South America.
+Braniff hotels offer discounted travel throughout its network for both Braniff retirees and employees as well as the general public.

 Remaking the jet fleet

-Braniff had been one of the first U.S. operators of the BAC One-Eleven (and the first U.S. airline to order the twin jet), but in 1965 Lawrence ordered twelve new Boeing 727-100s and cancelled most of the remaining One-Eleven orders.
+Braniff had been one of the first U.S. operators of the BAC One-Eleven (and the first U.S. airline to order the twin jet), but in 1965, Lawrence ordered 12 new Boeing 727-100s and cancelled most of the remaining One-Eleven orders.
 The 727s had been selected before Lawrence's arrival, but no orders had been placed.
-These planes were the "quick change" (B727-100C) model, with a large freight loading door on the left side just aft of the flight deck.
+These planes were the "quick change" (B727-100C) model, with a large freight-loading door on the left side just aft of the flight deck.
 This allowed Braniff to begin late-night cargo service, while the aircraft carried passengers during the day, in August 1966.
-This doubled the 727 utilization rate and allowed Braniff to open the new cargo business, dubbed AirGo.
+This doubled the 727 use rate and allowed Braniff to open the new cargo business, dubbed AirGo.
 The new 727s could also be outfitted in a mixed cargo/passenger combi aircraft configuration and Braniff did operate "red eye" overnight services carrying cargo in the forward section with seating for 51 passengers in the rear coach compartment.